 Is Chi for Me?

-While there are few to no scientific findings that look at the effectiveness of Feng Shui directly (just, you know, thousands of years of Chinese tradition), some new research backs up the practice’s basic principles.
+While there are few to no scientific findings that look at the effectiveness of feng shui directly (just, you know, thousands of years of Chinese tradition), some research backs up the practice’s basic principles.
 One study suggests that getting more organized can improve time management, which helps boost productivity at work Time management for today’s workplace demands.
 Thomack, B. Matrix Absence Management, Phoenix, AZ.
 Workplace Health and Safety, 2012 May;60(5):201-3 .
-Recent psychology research also found that adding natural elements—such as sunlight, green plants, and physical movement—to the workplace can boost employee health, happiness, and productivity Evolution in the office: how evolutionary psychology can increase employee health, happiness, and productivity.
+And psychology research found that adding natural elements—such as sunlight, green plants, and physical movement—to the workplace can boost employee health, happiness, and productivity Evolution in the office: how evolutionary psychology can increase employee health, happiness, and productivity.
 Fitzgerald, CJ and Danner, KM.
 Department of Psychology, Oakland University.
 Evolutionary Psychology, Dec 20;10(5):770-81 .
 How’s that for some positive energy?

 Orient Your Desk

 If possible, place your desk directly opposite the front door of your office.
 If you don’t have a private office, try to orient your desk to face the main door.
 Cerrano calls this a “commanding position.”
 If your boss isn’t willing to accept furniture rearrangement in the name of chi, Cerrano says that arranging a small mirror on your desk to reflect the office’s entrance is the next best thing.
 “According to the principles of feng shui, this arrangement offers protection and symbolizes you seeing opportunities as they come to you during your career,” Cerrano says.
 In other words, you have to be able to see opportunities in order to seize them.